castogio/castogio.github.io/content/intro_to_rxsop.md

 the worst scenarios, especially at the boundary of the cell coverage where the asymmetry may be felt the most.
-A better result in reducing _bidirectionally_ the cell size could have been accomplished by simply reducing the AP transmit power, while guaranteeing appropriate primary and secondary coverage.
+A better result in reducing _bidirectionally_ the cell size could have been accomplished by simply reducing the AP transmit power while guaranteeing appropriate primary and secondary coverage.
 ​
 ## Final remarks